wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 ### Root Cause (Fishbone) Diagram

+The fishbone diagram visually presents the results of brainstorming exercise aimed at identifying root causes of a problem.

 <a target="_blank" href="https://www.youtube.com/watch?v=dPenE6NzrCM" title="Fishbone diagram using Excel">VIDEO</a>:
-Deming describes use of what he calls the (Kaouru) Ishikawa diagram, which others call a Fishbone or Herringbone diagram.
+Deming describes use of what he calls the (Kaouru) Ishikawa diagram, which others call a fishbone (or herringbone) diagram.

 1. The starting point is a short description of a <strong>single problem</strong>, in a box at the right side of the page.